Create a Service Fabric cluster in Azure using the Azure portal

 - The minimum size of VMs for the primary node type is driven by the Durability tier you choose for the cluster.
 The default for the durability tier is bronze.
 For more information on durability, see how to choose the Service Fabric cluster durability.

 - Choose the Initial VM scale set capacity for the node type.
-You can scale up or down the number of VMs in a node type later on, but on the primary node type, the minimum is five for production workloads.
+You can scale in or out the number of VMs in a node type later on, but on the primary node type, the minimum is five for production workloads.
 Other node types can have a minimum of one VM.
 The minimum number of VMs for the primary node type drives the reliability of your cluster.

 - Configure Custom endpoints.
 This field allows you to enter a comma-separated list of ports that you want to expose through the Azure Load Balancer to the public Internet for your applications.
 For example, if you plan to deploy a web application to your cluster, enter "80" here to allow traffic on port 80 into your cluster.
 For more information on endpoints, see communicating with applications

 - Back in the Cluster configuration blade, under +Show optional settings, configure cluster diagnostics.
 By default, diagnostics are enabled on your cluster to assist with troubleshooting issues.
 If you want to disable diagnostics change the Status toggle to Off.
 Turning off diagnostics is not recommended.
 If you already have Application Insights project created, then give its key, so that the application traces are routed to it.

 - Select the Fabric upgrade mode you want set your cluster to.
 Select Automatic, if you want the system to automatically pick up the latest available version and try to upgrade your cluster to it.
 Set the mode to Manual, if you want to choose a supported version.
 For more details on the Fabric upgrade mode see the Service Fabric Cluster Upgrade document.